caplin/caplin-dev-tools/cli/templates/app-blank/README.md

 ## How to debug Jest tests

-There are two ways to debug Jest tests; with chrome devtools and using your IDE of choice (we prefer Visual Studio Code and IntelliJ IDEA).
+There are two ways to debug Jest tests; with chrome devtools or using your IDE of choice (we prefer Visual Studio Code and IntelliJ IDEA).

 ### Using Chrome devtools